What Is A Highly Sensitive Child?

 A shy child is an anxious child.
 They are more likely to feel inhibited in unfamiliar social situations.
 They have a tendency to feel nervous, and they prefer to watch and observe the goings-on from the sidelines–joining in is rarely a consideration.

-On the other hand, a highly sensitive child will also observe from the sidelines, but in this case, it’s simply a factor of the child taking time to process what’s going on around them.
+On the other hand, an overly sensitive child will also observe from the sidelines, but in this case, it’s simply a factor of the child taking time to process what’s going on around them.
 The child is not avoiding the situation per se, they’re just taking a bit more time to take in and process the new sensory input.

 Introversion is a personality trait.
 Introverts are more reserved and reflective.
 They tend to enjoy a quiet activity3.